New Hours of Service (effective Monday, May 3rd)

 - Restrooms have been repaired or upgraded for easier cleaning.

-- YPL’s professional custodial staff deep cleaned our building prior to reopening and have instituted enhanced cleaning procedures.
+- YPL’s professional custodial staff deep cleaned our building prior to reopening and have instituted enhanced cleaning procedures, including use of COVID-19 disinfecting solutions.

 We are changing the way we handle library materials to keep our staff and patrons safe.
 That means the way you browse, checkout and return materials will change too.